 Overview

 The spiritual legacy of Saints’ Island stretches back to the early sixth century.
-Tradition holds that St Ciarán of Clonmacnoise founded a church on the island before 542 AD, although documentary evidence is thin.
-Some later accounts also mention St Kevin as a possible founder, reflecting the layered oral tradition of the area.
+Tradition holds that St Ciarán of Clonmacnoise founded a church on the island before 542 AD, although documentary evidence from that period is thin.
+Some later accounts also mention St Kevin as a possible founder, reflecting the layered oral tradition of the region.

 Like all monastic houses, the community suffered after the dissolution of the monasteries under Henry VIII and Elizabeth I in the sixteenth century.
 By the late seventeenth century the island’s house was described as “ruined”.
-The ruins that remain today – chiefly the priory chapel, its Gothic windows and the outline of the cloister garth – give a tangible sense of the once‑thriving religious settlement.
+The ruins that remain today give a tangible sense of the once-thriving religious settlement.

 English poet Ted Hughes visited Lough Ree on a fishing trip with painter Barrie Cooke and was inspired to write the poem “Saint’s Island” (1986), adding a literary layer to the island’s rich cultural tapestry.